Club + Resort Chef

 About The Author

-Josh Nylin, Executive Chef, Superstition Mountain Golf and Country Club
+Josh Nylin, Food and Beverage Director, Superstition Mountain Golf and Country Club

-Josh Nylin is the Executive Chef of Superstition Mountain Golf and Country Club (Gold Canyon, Ariz.).
-Nylin, who hails from New England, has worked in private country clubs and resorts all over the country for most of his career.
-He lives by one simple philosophy: “Be better today than yesterday."
+Josh Nylin is the Food and Beverage Director of Superstition Mountain Golf and Country Club (Gold Canyon, Ariz.).
+Nylin, who hails from New England, was previously the Executive Chef and, before that, worked in private country clubs and resorts all over the country for most of his career.
+He lives by one simple philosophy: "Be better today than yesterday."

 Related Articles Read More >